Clementgyx/Jobsearch.sg/README.md

 Features a simple app for people to find and post jobs on my website
 ## Frameworks used
-FRONT END: HTML, SCSS, JAVASCRIPT, REACT, JWT
+-FRONT END: Html, Scss, JS, React, JWT
-BACKEND: Postgres, EXPRESS, NODEJS
+-BACKEND: Postgres, Express, NodeJS

 ## Future features to implement or fix
 In the future, I would like to add these additional features: